MatthewSloyan/Mobile-Applications-Development-Project/README.md

 "# Mobile-Applications-Development-Project"

-This is my project for the Mobile Application Development module, which will be updated shortly.
+This is my project for my second year Mobile Application Development module.
+More details can be found on the wiki section of this repository.